oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 ---
 layout: post
 title: Debugging in Visual Studio Code?
 REPL is still the best.
+subtitle: VSCode is the king!
+The Copilot is his best servant.
+But Ipdb is still the debugging ninja.
 author: Ondrej Platek
 tags: Programming, Python, Debugging, VScode, Visual Studio Code
 ---

-# VSCode is the king!
-The Copilot is his best servant.
-But Ipdb is still the debugging ninja.

 Why I am writing this blog post?
-Partially, to shoot out for the VScode developers, partially to document my setup, and mainly to get feedback for my debugging routine.
+Partially, to shoot out for the [VScode](https://code.visualstudio.com/) developers, partially to document my setup, and mainly to get feedback for my debugging routine.
-Please let me know if I can use the current VScode features better for debugging.
+How can I use the current VScode features better for debugging?
-Or share with me what are you missing in VScode!
+What am I still ignoring in VScode?
+What are your tips?

 [Let me know, I am all ears! ➔](https://www.linkedin.com/in/ondrejplatek/)

 Let me quickly recapitulate for what I am thankful in VScode then I will describe how I debug code.
-Finally, I will describe my perfect debugging workflow in Ipdb.
+Finally, I will describe my perfect debugging workflow in [Ipdb](https://github.com/gotcha/ipdb).
 Can it be replicated in VScode?
 I don't know.

 ## VScode excellence

-1. I was an addicted Vim user because I wanted to focus on the code - on the text.
+1. I was an addicted [Vim](https://www.vim.org/) user because I wanted to focus on the code - on the text.
 I also fell in love with the keyboard shortcuts' user experience.
    Surprisingly, VScode let me focus on code as well.
 Maximum focus on the text editor, minimal glitter around.

-2. Copilot.
+2. [Copilot](https://code.visualstudio.com/blogs/2023/03/30/vscode-copilot).
 The game changer.
 The best for me?
 I am not stuck and pissed anymore.
 I have a buddy who I can talk to when I am stuck.
 I am not frustrated anymore.
 Just formulating the thoughts to an attentive listener - the Copilot - often helps me to find the solution myself.

-3. Plugins: The mandatory setup for me was the Vim plugin and the SSH plugin as I code remotely in the cloud.
+3. Extensions - Plugins: The mandatory setup for me was the Vim extension and the [SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension as I code remotely in the cloud.
-   The Tex, Grammarly, and Python plugins are just awesome additions that ramp the productivity instantly.
+   The [Tex](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), [Grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly), and [Python plugins](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) are just awesome additions that ramp the productivity instantly.
    The setup always felt smooth.

 4. The magic of mixing up shortcuts, GUI, and text-based configuration is awesome.